AI Agents and Autonomous Systems 2025

 Single agent vs multi-agent decision: Use single agent for simple, clearly defined tasks (ROI analysis, customer support).
 Multi-agent for complex domain expertise, parallel execution needs, or quality improvement through peer review.
 Trade-off: multi-agent has 2-3x higher cost and latency, but 40-60% better quality according to OpenAI research.

 Deploying AI agents to production is a completely different challenge than building a prototype.
-The demo might work great, but real production requires something more.
-Reliability, cost control, response speed, security, and monitoring become crucial.
+The demo might work perfectly, but production demands reliability, cost control, response speed, security, and monitoring on top of that.

-In this section, I'll show you practical patterns that work in real enterprise deployments.
-This isn't theory - these are solutions that will save you hours of debugging and thousands of dollars.
+In this section, I'll share practical patterns from real enterprise deployments.
+These are solutions I've seen work in production, saving teams hours of debugging and thousands of dollars.

 Reliability Patterns